Application - AT Undergrad

 B. STATEMENT OF PURPOSE

-The purpose of the Undergraduate ATEP is to provide a comprehensive, progressive educational and practical foundation within physiological, kinesiological, and applied medical contexts of health care services for a career as an athletic training professional who works effectively with diverse populations and in diverse settings.
+The purpose of the Professional ATP is to provide a comprehensive, progressive educational and practical foundation within physiological, kinesiological, and applied medical contexts of health care services for a career as an athletic training professional who works effectively with diverse populations and in diverse settings.
 Athletic training students (ATSs) are exposed to current research and formal instruction in the prevention, recognition, evaluation, and rehabilitation of the physically active in various settings such as college/university, high school, clinical, professional, and community.
 Students develop analytical, critical thinking, and creative thinking skills they can apply to the daily operation of traditional and non-traditional athletic training settings.
 This program provides opportunities for students to prepare for the Board of Certification (BOC) Examination.

 C. ADMISSION REQUIREMENTS

-Admission requirements for the Undergraduate ATEP:
+Admission requirements for the Professional ATP:

 - Personal Information